Designing for Gen Z

-Many digital products have the potential to be solutions for users spanning multiple generations, so there is a lot to consider.
-In addition to our free guide—Designing Digital Products for Every Generation—we've highlighted key takeaways on designing digital products for Millennials, Gen X, and Baby Boomers, and for all.
+Many digital products can potentially be solutions for users spanning multiple generations, so there is much to consider.
+In addition to our free guide, Designing Digital Products for Every Generation, we’ve highlighted key takeaways on designing digital products for Gen Alpha, Millennials, Gen X, Baby Boomers, and for all.

 Download our free development guide